NEC eyes N2trn pension funds for roads, others – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The total assets under the Contributory Pension Scheme rose to N9.58 trillion as of the end of September, according to the National Pension Commission.
+According to the National Pension Commission (PenCom) total assets under the Contributory Pension Scheme has risen to N9.58 trillion as of the end of September this year

-The Governor of Kebbi State, Atiku Bagudu, who briefed State House Correspondents on the deliberations at NEC, said government intends to follow the footsteps of other countries, including South Africa and Saudi Arabia, that have used a portion of their pensions on infrastructure development
+Governor of Kebbi State, Atiku Bagudu, who briefed State House Correspondents on their deliberations at NEC, said government intends to follow the footsteps of other countries, including South Africa and Saudi Arabia, that have used a portion of their pensions for infrastructure development.

 Bagudu said a sub-committee of NEC presented an interim report on the proposal, where they reported and identified potential road infrastructure, infrastructure in the power, rail sectors that can be funded through this mechanism.